-Table 4-34 Line Printer Control Status Register Functions (Cont)
+Table 4-33 Line Printer Control Status Register Functions (Cont)

-Bits Title Function If the format control field contains 1, and DAVFU bit is set, all direct memory accessed characters with MSB set are discarded by DMF32, unless the character is a "paper instruction channel select" code (#200:#213), or a "paper instruction, lines to be stepped" code (#200:#237) in which case, the character is passed on to the printer.
-However, if the format control field contains 1 and DAVFU bit is clear, all direct memory accessed characters with MSB set are discarded by DMF32.
-If the format control field contains 0 all characters, regardless of their MSB, are transmitted to the line printer.
-The format control field is read/write, and is cleared by a Master Reset or an INIT.
-4:3 Unused Bits These bits are always read as zeros. ⟨5⟩ Maintenance Mode When this bit is set, data is not sent to the line printer, but written into the DMF32 diagnostic register.
-The diagnostic register is the second word of the 16 words DMF32 responds to.
-After setting the print enable bit (line printer CSF bit $\langle 0 \rangle$), the software should wait at least 500 μ s before reading the looped back data.
-It should also wait 500 μ s between subsequent reads.
-It the register is read sooner, it may contain zeros until the character is loaded in by microcode.
-This bit is read/write and cleared by a Maste Reset or INIT. ⟨6⟩ Interrupt Enable If the interrupt enable bit is set, interrupt requests are posted when the error rbit (line printer CSF bit (15)) or the print done bit (line printer CSR bit (7)) becomes set.
-The interrupt enable bit is read/write, and is cleared by a Master Reset or an INIT. ⟨7⟩ Print Done If the format control field contains 0, the prindone bit (line printer CSR bit $\langle 7 \rangle$) is set after the DMA transfer is complete and all characters are transferred to the line printer.
-If the format control field contains 1, the prindone bit (line printer CSR bit $\langle 7 \rangle$) is set after the DMA transfer is complete and all characters including extra formatting characters (suffix characters), are transferred to the line printer.
-Setting bit $\langle 7 \rangle$ causes an interrupt request to be posted, if the interrupt enable bit (line printer CSF bit $\langle 6 \rangle$) is set.
-Bit $\langle 7 \rangle$ is set when bit $\langle 15 \rangle$ (DM/error) is set.
+Bits Title Function (2) .
+Format Control When the format control field is clear formatting is disabled.
+Characters from mair memory are direct memory accessed direct ly to the line printer.
+When the format control field contains 1 formatting is enabled.
+If the format control field contains 1, and DAVFU bit is set, all direct memor accessed characters with MSB set are discarded by DMF32, unless the character is "paper instruction channel select" cod (#200:#213), or a "paper instruction, line to be stepped" code (#200:#237) in whic case, the character is passed on to the printer.
+However, if the format control field cor tains 1 and DAVFU bit is clear, all direct memory accessed characters with MSB seare discarded by DMF32.
+If the format control field contains 0, all characters, regardless of their MSB, are transmitted to the line printer.
+The format control field is read/write, and cleared by a Master Reset or an INIT.
+(4:3) Unused Bits These bits are always read as zeros. ⟨5⟩ Maintenance Mode When this bit is set, data is not sent to the line printer, but written into the DMF32 diagnostic register.
+The diagnostic register is the second word of the 16 words DMF3 responds to.
+After setting the print enable bit (line print CSR bit $\langle 0 \rangle$), the software should wait least 500 μ s before reading the looped bad data.
+It should also wait 500 μ s betwee subsequent reads.
+If the register is reasoner, it may contain zeros until the character is loaded in by microcode.
+This bit is read/write and cleared by Master Reset or INIT. ⟨6⟩ • Interrupt Enable If the interrupt enable bit is set, interrupt requests are posted when the error bit (linguister CSR bit (15)) or the print done bit (linguister CSR bit (7)) becomes set.
+The interrupt enable bit is read/write, and cleared by a Master Reset or an INIT.